 You can achieve measurable results with as little as 25-minutes, 3 times per week.
 This is awesome because people are busier than ever and nobody has time to spend all day working out.

 Metabolic Resistance Training

-The type of training you’ll be using to make your fat-blasting muscle-building transformation is called Metabolic Resistance Training or MRT for the cool kids “in the know.”
+The type of training you’ll be using to make your fat-blasting muscle-building transformation is called Metabolic Resistance Training (MRT).

 More scientifically speaking, MRT is the combination of strength training and cardio.
 It’s a match made in heaven like peanut butter and jelly, creatine and carbs, or Tonal and your living room.